lisalindqvist95/proj3/README.md

 - Steps for deployment:
   - Save and push code to GitHub repository
   - Create new Heroku app
-  - Create Config Vars
+  - Create Config Vars in Settings
-  - Set the buildbacks to Python and NodeJS in that order
+  - Set the buildbacks to Python and NodeJS in that order in Settings
+  - Go to Deploy
   - Link the Heroku app to the repository
   - Click on deploy